benhofflich/BIPN-162-Final-Project/README.md

 `demoImage.hdf5` : the testing image used in `testDemo.py` for image reconstruction.

 `model.py` : contains code for creating the CNN model and the conjugate gradient algorithm.
-This is a supporting file.

 `supportingFunctions.py` : contains supporting functions for calculating the time and PSNR values, and reading the dataset.
-This is a supporting file.
+This also contains functions that we added so that we could read in the additional dataset.

-`testDemo.py` : the file for testing the trained model against the testing image.
-This is one of the main files.
+`testDemo.ipnb` : the file for testing the trained model against the testing image.
+This was also used to test the additional dataset and thus contains code that we added for that purpose.

 `trn.py` : the file for training the model.
 It will save the trained model as a folder inside the `savedModels` folder.
 This is the main file that we will manipulating.